Muhomor1C/GiisDMDK/README.md

 Task:
 It is necessary to print labels for jewelry that entered retail circulation before December 31, 21 (before the introduction of mandatory labeling at manufacturers.
-T.N. - remnants) There is an XLS file with data obtained from the state information system for the control of drag. metals and drag. stones (GIIS DMDK) with unique identification codes (UIN).
+T.N. - remnants) There is an XLS file with data obtained from the state Russian information system for the control of drag. metals and drag. stones (GIIS DMDK) with unique identification codes (UIN).
 It is necessary to match these numbers with the product barcodes in the EAN13 format and write a utility for making labels with this UIN in the form of DataMatrix code.